nackor/sample-tdd/cplusplus/FRAMEWORK.md

 # Basic Syntax and Usage of Doctest for TDD in C++

-This tutorial focuses on explaining the syntax and essential constructs of Doctest, a C++ testing framework.
-We'll cover the crucial elements needed to start writing test cases using Doctest for Test-Driven Development (TDD). \
+> This tutorial focuses on explaining the syntax and essential constructs of Doctest, a C++ testing framework.
+We'll cover the crucial elements needed to start writing test cases using Doctest for Test-Driven Development (TDD).
-**For further, even more detailed information, you can check out the following two sources:**

-- Introductory article on Doctest by JetBrains: https://blog.jetbrains.com/rscpp/2019/07/10/better-ways-testing-with-doctest/
-- The Official Tutorial on Doctest by Doctest: https://github.com/doctest/doctest/blob/master/doc/markdown/tutorial.md

 ## Understanding Doctest